 The owner of one guest house in Belize said that actually yes, "word of mouth" (WOM) is their most powerful marketing tool.
 This is an established guest house, in a good location in town, and with many added services available.
 The owner is also very customer focused, ensuring the absolute best service.

-The result is that he estimates that some 50%+ of his customers are WOM and repeat customers, 25% come from Trip Advisor and the rest from walk-in and other other sources.
+The result is that he estimates that some 50%+ of his customers are WOM and repeat customers, 25% come from Trip Advisor and the rest from walk-in and other sources.

 Having top Trip Advisor reviews is certainly important, but not everyone uses Trip Advisor and the majority of his business comes from doing the right thing - offering an exceptional experience.